- Usually, the system.xml.ni.dll error message is caused by a problem with your NET Framework.

 The SFC scan will usually last between 20-30 minutes.
 When the scan is complete, the Prompt window will tell you if files were fixed.
 Restart Windows if WRP does repair corrupted files.

-- First, click Download on this page to save the freeware CCleaner’s installer.
-Open that installer to add CCleaner to Windows.
+- Open that installer to add CCleaner to Windows.

 - Click Registry to open CCleaner’s registry tools.